 - Developing interface with State systems: The software developer completed NABP InterConnect in May 2011, after 7 months of development work.
 NABP and the vendor then worked with State-based software vendors to create an interface between their systems and NABP InterConnect.

 - Enhancing program over time: The association launched NABP InterConnect in July 2011, and program leaders have been evaluating and refining it over time.
-Currently, NABP is testing new software to improve the compatibility of the system with the State PMPs.
-After a five-state pilot test of the new software, NABP's goal is to roll out the software to all participating states.
 On an ongoing basis, the steering committee will continue to explore the merits of further enhancements to the system, including integration with emergency department and health system software.

 Resources Used and Skills Needed